Morkahja/RoarGuild/README.md

 • Each instance can draw from **multiple emotes**, chosen randomly
 • Default emote is always **ROAR**
 • Global **0.5% chance** to emote on any action for emergent flavor

-**GodBod**
-• Independent system
-• Action bar presses trigger short exercise reminders
-• Configurable chance and cooldown
-• Outputs locally or to party/guild/chat depending on roll
-• Designed to interrupt sedentary play without breaking immersion

-The two systems share a hook but are otherwise isolated.

 ━━━━━━━━━━━━━━━━━━